MacKinnon scores in OT, Avalanche beat Canucks 5-4

 Colorado goalie Antoine Bibeau, who was making his first NHL start since the 2016-17 season when he started two games for Toronto, stopped 28 shots.

-Adam Gaudette had two power-play goals, and Alex Edler and Brock Boeser also scored for Vancouver, which fell to 1-4-2 in its last seven games.
-Josh Leivo had two assists and Demko had 18 saves.
+Adam Gaudette had two power-play goals for Vancouver, which fell to 1-4-2 in its last seven games.
+Josh Leivo had two assists and Demko finished with 18 saves.

-The Canucks forced overtime when Edler and Boeser scored 1:37 apart in the third period.
-Both goals came with the Demko pulled for an extra attacker.
-Boeser tied it with one minute remaining on the rebound of Elias Pettersson's shot.

 Burakovsky put the Avs ahead 4-2 early in the third period.
 MacKinnon controlled play behind the Canucks' goal, then passed to an open Burakovsky who had an empty net to shoot at.

-Makar, who leads all rookies with 22 points, assisted on both Colorado goals in the second period.

-With the Avalanche on the power play, Makar sent a cross-ice pass to MacKinnon, who fired a shot past Demko for his 12th at 7:51.
+With the Avalanche on the power play, Makar sent a cross-ice pass to MacKinnon, who fired a shot past Demko for his 12th at 7:51 of the second.

 The Avs made it 3-1 with 8 1/2 minutes left in the period when Makar hit Kadri with a long pass after he got behind the Canucks' defense.
 Kadri scored on a wrist shot to extend his points streak (two goals, four assists) to five games.